Charlie Murphy (actor)

-Charles Quinton Murphy (July 12, 1959 – April 12, 2017) was an American stand-up comedian and actor.
-He was best known as a writer and cast member of the Comedy Central sketch-comedy series Chappelle's Show as well as the co-star of the sitcom Black Jesus.
+Charles Quinton Murphy (July 12, 1959 – April 12, 2017) was an American stand-up comedian, actor and magician.
+He was best known as a writer and cast member of the Comedy Central sketch-comedy series Chappelle's Show, and a co-star of the sitcom Black Jesus.
 He was the older brother of actor and comedian Eddie Murphy.

 Early life

 Murphy was born on July 12, 1959, in the New York City borough of Brooklyn.
 His mother Lillian Murphy was a telephone operator and his father, Charles Edward Murphy, was a transit police officer, actor, and comedian.

 As an adolescent, Murphy spent ten months in jail.
 In 1978, on the day of his release, he enlisted in the United States Navy and served for six years as a boiler technician.